 Yes.
 It is important that SRDS is honest and reflects both the reviewer's and the reviewee's perspectives; however, SRDS should not be the first time that the reviewee finds out their performance is not at the required standard.
 A key part of SRDS is supporting staff to develop their performance, so the discussion should be focused around identifying key areas for improvement, and ways to support this improvement through objective setting and development activity.

 What if the reviewee is new to the organisation?

 It is expected that when an individual starts with the organisation a planned induction is in place which includes the setting and reviewing of objectives as well as regular opportunity for the individual to receive feedback on what they've done and how they've done it.
 In essence the SRDS meeting would follow this process through.
-If the individual has been employed for more than six months at the time of the SRDS process within your department then you may wish to have a full SRDS meeting in which an assessment of contribution could be given.
+If the individual has been employed for more than six months at the time of the SRDS process within your department then you may wish to have a full SRDS meeting.
 If the individual has been employed by the department for less than six months, then you may chose to focus on setting and/ or reviewing any objectives as well as identifying development needs and providing the reviewee with feedback on what they've done.
 In both cases, the member of staff can be recorded as having had an SRDS meeting in the SRDS data collection exercise.